 Bullying, and claims of bullying can impact everyone in the workplace.
-It can start small, but if left unchecked can erode employee morale and productivity quicker than you think.
+It can start small, but if left unchecked can quickly escalate, eroding employee morale and productivity quicker than you think.

 The Productivity Commission